Adri-Antanon/Adri-Antanon/README.md

 I'm Adrián Antañón and I love to learn about technology.

-I’m a junior frontend developer working in different projects using some React frameworks or libraries as React or NextJS.
+I’m a frontend developer working in different projects using some React frameworks or libraries as React or NextJS.

 So I will update my repository with projects to show my knowledge (and progress) on that technology, feel free to contact me to tell me more optimal ways to code or collaborate.